14 days/13 nights

 We then travel out of town to the Killing Fields of Choeung Ek.
 Prisoners from Tuol Sleng followed this same route to their fate.
 An old Chinese cemetery, Choeung Ek was turned into an extermination camp for political prisoners.
 The remains of 8985 people were exhumed from mass graves and are kept in a memorial stupa here.
 Despite the horrors of the past, it is a peaceful place to go and a tranquil spot to reflect on the tragic events that engulfed Cambodia and its people.

-We get to go behind the scenes and learn what it takes to look after more than 100 rescued Sun bears at the Phnom Tamao Wildlife Rescue Centre, south of the capital Phnom Penh with Free The Bears.
+A unique full-day adventure offers close encounters with some of Cambodia's endangered wildlife at the Phnom Tamao Rescue Center as a guest of Wildlife Alliance.
+This will include getting access to restricted areas of the Center, t-shirt painting with Lucky the elephant and a host of memorable moments.
+Alternatively, we go behind the scenes and learn what it takes to look after more than 100 rescued Sun bears at the Centre with Free The Bears.
 You join the bear keepers in preparing food and enrichment toys which keep the bears happy and healthy in their forested sanctuary, as well as taking a look at the other endangered species at the Centre.
-Your personalized visit includes a traditional Khmer lunch and best of all, the opportunity to contribute directly towards helping care for bears that have been rescued from the illegal wildlife trade.
+Either personalized visit includes a traditional Khmer lunch and best of all, the opportunity to contribute directly towards helping care for animals that have been rescued from the illegal wildlife trade.

 Day 4: Travel to Mondulkiri and Elephant Valley Project.